pythontime/tac-live_terraform_3_30_23/lab-01/01-instructions.md

 - Restart the shell

-> NOTE: This is very helpful for Bash, but not quite as necessary for Fish or ZSH
+> Note: This is very helpful for Bash, but not quite as necessary for Fish or ZSH

 ## Examine the help system
 First, analyze the main help command: